Temporal Variational Implicit Neural Representations: Related work

-\paragraph{Implicit neural representations (INRs)} offer a novel approach to data representation and modeling complex continous signals using the weight space \citep{sitzmann2020implicit}.
+\paragraph{Implicit neural representations (INRs)} offer a novel approach to data representation and modeling complex continuous signals using the weight space \citep{sitzmann2020implicit}.
+This formulation is supported by strong theoretical guarantees and makes the model inherently resolution-agnostic and robust to irregular sampling \citep{sitzmann2020implicit}.
 By leveraging neural networks, particularly multi-layer perceptrons (MLPs), represented as $f_\theta(\cdot)$, INRs effectively map coordinates to features like color, occupancy, or amplitude.
 Therefore INRs enable continuous representation of high-dimensional data, offering significant advantages in various domains, including images, 3D shape modeling, spatio-temporal data \citep{gasp, functa22, koyuncu2023variational, parkddmi} and geometric structures \citep{NeuralMesh,regnerf}, because predictions are not constrained by input range or resolution.
-Whereas, \citet{dupont2022coin++,strumpler2022implicit} use INRs parameters as a compressed representation of the signals.
-More specifically, the compressed representations are used as inputs to hypernetworks $g_{\phi}$ which generate weights $\theta$ of the INRs $f_\theta(\cdot)$. \citet{parkddmi} proposed to learn sample-specific dynamic positional embeddings, rather than modeling INRs weights. \citet{peis2025hypertransforminglatentdiffusionmodels} uses latent diffusion models to generate a latent variable model to model the weights of INRs via a transformer network.
+Recent works are actively exploring parameterization strategies for INRs.
+For example, approaches by \citet{dupont2022coin++,strumpler2022implicit} have used compressed representations of the data as inputs to hypernetworks $g_{\phi}$, which then generate weights $\theta$ of the INRs $f_\theta(\cdot)$. \citet{peis2025hypertransforminglatentdiffusionmodels} uses latent diffusion models to generate a latent variable model to model the weights of INRs via a transformer network.
+And \citet{parkddmi} proposed to learn sample-specific dynamic positional embeddings, rather than modeling INRs weights.

 \paragraph{Meta-learning} is a learning approach where algorithms are designed to improve their learning efficiency and adaptability across different tasks and domain shifts.
 In model-agnostic meta-learning (MAML), the aim is to fine-tune the trained model using test instances with gradient updates \citep{finn2017meta, wang2020global}.
 This is particularly relevant in scenarios when adaptation of the model is needed for unseen data during inference.
-MAML is widely used to update INR weights \citep{functa22,jeong2022timeseriesanomalydetectionimplicit,regnerf,bamford2023mads}, however, it introduces computational overhead scaling with the number of test instances, and often under-performs when data availability is limited.
+MAML is widely used to update INR weights \citep{functa22,jeong2022timeseriesanomalydetectionimplicit,regnerf,bamford2023mads}, however, its reliance on a test-time optimization step for each sample introduces computational overhead scaling with the number of test instances.